-EYFS: Reception Animal adventures Year 2 Habitats Microhabitats Year 4 Classification and changing habitats understanding Characteristics of living things To know that animals and plants move, grow and feed.
-To know the difference between things that are living and things that are non-living.
-To know that some animals hibernate or store food in winter.
-To begin to understand some of the life processes, including movement, reproduction, sensitivity, growth, excretion and nutrition.
+Year 2 Habitats Microhabitats Year 4 Classification and changing habitats Scientific knowledge and understanding Characteristics of living things To begin to understand some of the life processes, including movement, reproduction, sensitivity, growth, excretion and nutrition.
 To know the difference between things that are living, dead, and things that have never been alive, using some of the life processes.
 To know that living things can be grouped in different ways.
 To know that a classification key can be used to group and identify plants and animals.
 To know that vertebrates are animals which have a backbone and invertebrates are animals which do not have a backbone.
 To know that plants can be grouped into flowering or non-flowering varieties.
 To know that flowering plants include grasses and non-flowering plants includes ferns and mosses.
 To know that there are five main vertebrate groups: birds, mammals, reptiles, amphibians and fish.
-To know that invertebrate groups include snails, slugs, worms, spiders and insects. wledge and un Variation and inheritance To know the names of familiar animals (e.g. farm animals, pets and animals seen in storybooks.)
-To know the names of some familiar flowering plants (e.g. daisy, rose, sunflower, daffodil).
-To know a variety of plants and animals and describe some differences.
-Scientific knowledge and understanding V Habitats and interdependence To know that plants and animals live in a range of different places (land, sea, air).
-To name some different places where animals live on the school site.
-To name a variety of habitats, including woodland, ocean, rainforest and seashore.
-To know that a habitat is the environment where an animal or plant lives/ grows, because it provides what they need to survive.
+To know that invertebrate groups include snails, slugs, worms, spiders and insects.
+Variation and inheritance To know a variety of plants and animals and describe some differences.
+Habitats and interdependence To name a variety of habitats, including woodland, ocean, rainforest and seashore.
+To know that a habitat is the environment where an animal or plant lives/grows, because it provides what they need to survive.
 To know that a micro-habitat is a very small habitat (e.g. stones, logs and leaf litter).
 To know that living things depend upon each other (e.g. for food, shelter.)
 To understand that a food chain can be used to show how animals obtain food from eating either plants and/or other animals.
 To know that habitats can change throughout the year and this can be dangerous for living things.
 To know that humans can have both a positive and negative impact on the environment.